-Cluster leads: Joan Hoffmann, David Kaplan and Thomas Kempa
+Cluster leads: Joan Hoffmann, David Kaplan, Thomas Kempa and Jin U. Kang

 The Hub for Imaging and Quantum Technologies cluster will establish Johns Hopkins University as a worldwide leader in the area of quantum science and its revolutionary application to technology and fundamental physics.
 This cluster will recruit scholars who will lead efforts to push beyond current limits of imaging and quantum technologies by developing cutting-edge tools for a wide range of research areas.